 Park-goers can participate in ice skating lessons, kids and adults Rat Hockey (pickup games), and special events.

-In addition to programs, Midway Plaisance hosts fun special events throughout the year for the entire family, such as movies & summer concert series, Hyde Park Jazz Fest, Silver Skates speed skating competition, and Disco on the Ice.
+In addition to programs, Midway Plaisance hosts fun special events throughout the year for the entire family, such as movies & summer concert series, and Silver Skates speed skating competition.

 The Midway Plaisance is a magnificent linear stretch of parkland between Jackson and Washington parks.All three sites were originally conceived as a single landscape known as SouthPark.Soon after the Illinois Legislature established the South Park Commission in 1869 to create and maintain the park, the newly-appointed commissioners hired Olmsted & Vaux, the nationally renowned designers of New York’s Central Park, to lay out the 1055-acre park.

 Concerned about the flat and marshy conditions of the unimproved site, Frederick Law Olmsted Sr. asserted that, “If a search had been made for the least park-like ground within miles of the city, nothing better meeting the requirement could have been found.”
 He believed, however, that the site possessed one important asset— its relationship with Lake Michigan.Interpreting the lake as a tremendous object of sublime scenery, Olmsted & Vaux used water as the guiding theme for the park’s original plan of 1871..